enebert/Data-Structures/README.md

 ```java
 public static <T> boolean bfSearch(Graph<T> graph, T key)
 ```
+* 6/6/2023 - Implemented shortest path using bfs in utilities class.
+Still needs to be tested.
+Cormen, et.al. has the best explanation of how to do this.
+Worked through the first chapter of Stanley's book *Algebraic Combinatorics*.
+Will add some of those notes to the Notes later.
+Finding spectral graph theory particularly interesting right now.

 Many of the vocab notes are from *Algorithms* Cormen, Leiserson, Rivest, Stein.